mx-dv/Estimating-Carbon-For-UsTwo/.github/pull_request_template.md

 ## Description

-Please include a summary of the changes and the related issue.
+*Please include a summary of the changes and the related issue.
 Please also include relevant motivation and context.
-List any dependencies that are required for this change.
+List any dependencies that are required for this change (if applicable)*

 ## Issue related to PR